SteveCurran24/leetcode-solutions/grind75/NOTES.md

 The other nuanced difference is, while low < high: rather than while low < = high.
 When searching for a specific element, you need to be certain that you have covered everything, meaning you need to check when low == high.
 When checking for a turning point, you will eventually achieve that low = high naturally by just searching less than.

+## Climbing Stairs
+This is just a fancier fibonnacci sequence.
+I want to do another solution for this and do a better writeup.
+It is on my todo.